 - Pool routes typically sell for 10-12 times the regular monthly billing, where a lower or higher multiple may be affected by a number of different factors.

-Importance of Confidentiality and Qualifying Buyers of Pool Routes
+Importance of Confidentiality When Selling Pool Routes

 - Unfortunately, some potential buyers of pool routes may use unsavory techniques to ‘steal’ customers from the seller of the pool route.